Hooks

 Fetching from remote origins

-Local composers also support fetching from remote origins using fetch()
+Local composers also support fetching from remote origins using fetch().

-hook that validates an authorization token against a remote authorization endpoint using fetch()
+The following example could be used as a beforeAll hook that validates an authorization token against a remote authorization endpoint using fetch().

 Copied to your clipboardmodule.exports = {validateToken: async ({ context }) => {const { headers } = context;const { authorization } = headers;if (!authorization) {return {status: "ERROR",message: "Authorization header is missing",};}try {// Validate the token against a remote authorization serviceconst response = await fetch("https://auth.adobe.com/validate", {method: "POST",headers: {"Content-Type": "application/json",},body: JSON.stringify({ token: authorization.replace("Bearer ", "") }),});const result = await response.json();if (!response.ok || !result.valid) {return {status: "ERROR",message: "Invalid authorization token",};}return {status: "SUCCESS",message: "Token validated successfully",data: {headers: {"x-user-id": result.userId,},},};} catch (error) {return {status: "ERROR",message: `Token validation failed: ${error.message}`,};}},};